convertcom/javascript-sdk/packages/js-sdk/README.md

 #### Initialize using the SDK Key

 Include `sdkKey` as a string property in the options object you pass to the constructor instance.
-The SDK will fetch the project configuration from Convert's CDN and will then refresh it every `dataRefreshInterval` seconds.
+The SDK will fetch the project configuration from Convert's CDN and will then refresh it every `dataRefreshInterval` milliseconds.

 ```typescript
 import ConvertSDK, {ConvertInterface, ConvertConfig} from '@convertcom/js-sdk';